 Biomedical Sciences is also known as the 'research side of medicine’.
 You'll learn how nutrition, molecular processes and movement affect human health.
 The programme will provide you with all the training you need to pursue a career as a researcher.
 But you could also end up working for the Department of Health, or the Deparment of Environmental Affairs.

-As a data science and knowledge engineering student, you'll study computer science, mathematics and artificial intelligence.
+As a Data Science and Artificial Intelligence student, you'll study computer science, mathematics and artificial intelligence.
 You look for ways to turn data into knowledge.
 This knowledge can be used to solve problems in fields such as healthcare, logistics and robotics.

 Dutch law provides an excellent foundation for a job as a legal professional.
 You learn how to interpret large quantities of legal texts and how to apply them to practical issues.
 Thanks to the broad scope of the programme, it is a flexible springboard for a job in the legal field, business, banking or insurance.
 Perhaps you could even become an ambassador.